 Examples with adverbs of degree:

-- Lisa has practically not been able to study.
+Lisa has practically not been able to study.

-She is so pretty!
+She is so intelligent!.

-- Dario’s dog is very friendly.
+Elliot is very friendly.

-- Luisa has most of her friends in this neighborhood.
+Lisa has most of her friends in this neighborhood.

-- Kelly is practically out of college.
+Baby Bot is practically out of college.

 The main use of the adverbs of frequency is to describe how often an action occurs, or how many times has happened, to change the meaning of the sentence.
 Usually, these adverbs can also be seen as adverbs of degree, however, the use is not the same.